 5. (36-41) Balaam meets with Balak, king of Moab.

-b.
-Balak took Balaam and brought him up to the high places of Baal: After a bit of sacrifice, Balak then called upon Balaam to do what he hired him to do – to curse Israel, to rob them of their spiritual strength, so they could be defeated in battle.
+d.
+Balak took Balaam and brought him up to the high places of Baal: After a bit of sacrifice (oxen and sheep), Balak then called upon Balaam to do what he hired him to do – to curse Israel, to rob them of their spiritual strength, so they could be defeated in battle.

 i.
 The high places of Baal: “Bamoth-baal, literally ‘the high places of Baal’, is presumably identical with Bamoth (Numbers 21:19-20) and was in the vicinity of Heshbon and Dibon, according to Joshua 13:17 (cf. Numbers 21:25-26).”
 (Wenham)

 ii.
 “He hoped that the sight of such a numerous host ready to break in upon his country would stir up his passion and further his charms.”
 (Poole)